 The Foundational Elements represent essential building blocks for each Standard.
 At a minimum, schools accredited by NEASC must align with each Foundational Element.
-Schools not yet aligned with the Foundational Elements are expected to prioritize work to ensure alignment.
+Schools not yet aligned with Foundational Elements are expected to prioritize work to ensure alignment.

 Standard Foundational Elements STANDARD 1 Learning Culture 1.1a The school community provides a socially and emotionally safe environment for students and adults.
 1.2a The school has a written document describing its core values, beliefs about learning, and vision of the graduate that includes the attainment of transferable skills, knowledge, understandings, and dispositions necessary for future success.
-STANDARD 2 Student Learning 2.2a There is a written curriculum in a consistent format for all courses in all departments across the school.
+STANDARD 2 Student Learning 2.2a There are written curriculum documents for all courses that include a scope and sequence or curriculum map with units of study that contain expected course outcomes for each student, guiding/essential questions, concepts, content, and skills, and assessments aligned with expected course outcomes.
 STANDARD 3 Professional Practices 3.1a The school has a current school growth/improvement plan.
 3.6a All career and technical education programs have a program advisory committee and implement a systematic program review process.
 STANDARD 4 Learning Support 4.1a The school has intervention strategies designed to support learners.
-STANDARD 5 Learning Resources 5.1aThe school site and plant support the delivery of curriculum, programs, and services.5.5aThe school provides a physically safe environment for students and adults.
+STANDARD 5 Learning Resources 5.1a The school site and plant support the delivery of curriculum, programs, and services.
+5.5a The school provides a physically safe environment for students and adults.